 Who is Working for the Members?

-Equity has two offices a National Office in Toronto, Ontario with a staff of 23, and a Western Office in Vancouver, British Columbia with a staff of two.
+Equity serves its members with a National Office in Toronto, Ontario and a virtual Western Office in Vancouver, British Columbia.

 The National Office oversees issues which affect the entire Equity membership and co-ordinates interaction with national and international cultural, labour and funding organizations.
 The membership, benefits, bonding and accounts receivable departments are located in this office.
 The National Office also deals with day-to-day matters in Eastern Canada, generally from Saskatchewan to the Atlantic region.